Homemade Hummingbird Food Recipe

 2 cups water

-Return this mixture to a boil, remove from the heat and cool to room temperature with the lid on the pot.
+Boil for one minute and then remove from the heat and cool to room temperature with the lid on the pot.

 Always choose a feeder with a red base to attract the hummingbirds and sometimes orioles.
 The red on the feeder with attract the hummingbirds, so there is no need to use red colored food.